ivoysey/agdademo/patter.md

                 foldr f b L == foldl f b L
 ```

-the normal thing to say is that `f` is associative, commutative, and that
-`b` is a unit for it. this doesn't actually make a lot of sense, and is
-kind of a pet peeve of mine: all three things are really normally only
-defined on `A x A -> A`, so it's not really clear what that means. the weak
-answer is to restrict `f` to a lower type, but then we're not really
-working with the functions as given.

-we can do better!

 the reason we usually talk about associativity and commutativity is that
 they give us some sense in which we can move arguments around in that big
-expression. the real intuition is that `foldr` and `foldl` do the same
-thing when strict order doesn't matter: structural and tail recursion both
-consume the whole list, just processing the elements in a different order.

-let's think of a property for `f` that _does_ make sense with respect to
+expression. so let's think of a property for `f` that _does_ make sense
-its real type amd has the "move the arguments around!" kind of flavor to it
+with respect to its real type but still has the "move the arguments
-and still type checks. there's kind of only one choice:
+around!" flavor to it and type checks. there's kind of only one choice:

 ```agda
   f a (f b c) == f b (f a c)